Electrical and Electronic Engineering

 -

-Implementing a simple running game on a XILINX PYNQ-Z2 board.
+Implement a simple running game on a XILINX PYNQ-Z2 board.

 - Characters: Yonsei University Eagle, MIT Beaver, and Caltech Beaver.